brucemack/tt07-sb-mixer/docs/math.md

 The one advantage of the single-balanced circuit is that the RF input is single-ended.
 Or at least, that is one big advantage in a world where analog IO pins cost $40 each!
 This raises a question about whether the double-balanced design can be driven using a singled-ended RF signal.
+Will this disrupt the balance?

 A common technique used to apply a single-ended signal to a differential amplifier is to tie one of the two inputs of the diff-amp to a fixed DC bias.
 This